How Your Gift Makes a Difference

 Our Global Scholars Programs allow cadets to apply leadership lessons from World War I and World War II to current events through a spring semester course followed by travel to Europe in May.
 Your generosity pays for lodging, flights, and ground transportation for the group.
 Donor support is critical to our ability to expand this experience that enables cadets to develop a more informed world view.
 Growing this program would allow us to engage hundreds of cadets, instead of a few, and would allow us to include all major wars.

 The Corps Museum preserves our history and the lessons contained therein.
 The history of the Corps of Cadets is the history of the university, and, as such, the museum strives to acquire, preserve, and maintain a respectful and accessible collection of artifacts that honor our legacy, our alumni, and our Medal of Honor recipients.
 Donor support pays for the care and restoration of these items.
-The museum will have a dedicated space of 1,872 square feet inside the planned Corps Leadership and Military Science Building.
+The museum has a dedicated space of 1,872 square feet inside the Corps Leadership and Military Science Building.

 These unrestricted funds support the day-to-day operations of the Corps and supplement needs and activities not sufficiently supported by state or Virginia Tech resources.
 Funds are used for cadet activities, guest speakers, the operation of our alumni and advancement offices, the publication and mailing of the Corps Review and Highty-Tighty Notes, and the support of our alumni boards and Class Champions.